kcajj/ONT_phages/notes/genome_assembly.md

 supported technologies: oxford nanopore (--nano-raw works for most datasets, for nanopore basecalled with guppy5+ weuse --nano-hq if we have q20 data we use --nano-hq and --read-error 0.03. with error corrected ont reads we use --nano-corr) and pac bio (--pacbio-raw)

---genome-size better to specify it (ex.
-0.163m)
+--genome-size better to specify it (e.g. 0.163m)

 --asm-coverage together with genome size mandatory, we aim for 40x coverage